garygr2002/Rebalance/README.md

 Why would an allocation not be able to exactly match the specified weights?
 At the level of individual funds in the account, there are two reasons.
 First, the fund may have a minimum investment which may not be met with a certain weight allocation.
 Second, for an ETF or stock, an investment may have a requirement, or preference for some whole or round number of shares that may not be met with a certain weight allocation.

 The thing is, checking all the subsets of an investment category in an account requires a runtime that is two to the power of the number of investments in the category.
 This is prohibitively expensive for even a modest number of investments.
-A situation where this would come into play would be when an account contains, for example, twenty small cap value stock ETFs, all with a preferred round number of shares.
+A situation where this would come into play would be when an account contains, for example, twenty small cap value stock ETFs, all with a different preferred round number of shares.
 You can see that it will take no small amount of runtime to examine two to the twentieth power of investment subsets.
 If the number of investments of a certain type exceed this preference, the software will not even try to rebalance them.
 The alternative is a program that appears to hang indefinitely when run.
 Note that the software applies this same limit as it works up the tree of same-type investments.
 At the coarsest level - level one - the software needs a minimum of four in this setting to rebalance equities, bonds, cash and real-estate.

 There is a dynamic programming algorithm that can find a best-fit for investments subsets as discussed here.
 This is faster than exhaustively searching all subsets as is currently done by the software.
-I will move on to discuss hierarchies of investments types, and the weights assigned to subtypes further in this discussion.
+I will move on to discuss hierarchies of investments types, and the weights assigned to subtypes further in this document (see [How Does Rebalancing Work](#how-does-rebalancing-work)).
 In the meantime, you may wish to leave this preference to its reasonable default.

 ### -source spth